 Peter Jukes is an award winning screenwriter and dramatist, who published The Fall of the House of Murdoch.
 He has since written extensively for The Daily Beast, Newsweek, The New Republic, The New Statesman, Prospect Magazine and other publications about media and monopoly.
 His latest book is 'Beyond Contempt: The Inside Story of the Phone Hacking Trial'

 Jett Goldsmith is a journalist from Denver, Colorado.
-He currently serves as news editor for Neowin, and formerly co-founded the investigative reporting and geopolitical analysis outlet Conflict News.
-He is currently an undergraduate student in International Affairs and Middle Eastern Studies.
-You can follow him on Twitter @JettGoldsmith.
+He formerly co-founded the investigative reporting and geopolitical analysis outlet Conflict News, and writes at length on Ba'athist state structures and various actors within the Syrian conflict.
+He has bylines in various publications, including Middle East Eye.
+You can follow him on Twitter: @JettGoldsmith.

 Melissa Hanham is a Senior Research Associate at the James Martin Center for Nonproliferation Studies (CNS).
 She supports CNS' research by investigating new techniques in open source analysis; incorporating imagery, remote sensing data, large data sets, 3D modeling, and other GIS data fusion.
 She is a regular contributor to the Arms Control Wonk blog, and co-teaches "Open Source Analysis for Nonproliferation and Terrorism Studies" and "Geospatial Tools for Nonproliferation Analysis" at the Middlebury Institute of International Studies.